Skip to main content

 AI automationguardrailsnon-profit finance

-Your Accounting System Needs a Bouncer, Not a Butler
+Your Accounting System Needs a Bouncer

 Why the automation story needs a second chapter

 There's a version of the AI-in-non-profits story being told right now that goes like this: AI will automate the tedious back-office work, free up your staff, and let you focus on your mission.
 That version is true — I believe it deeply and I'm building the tools to make it real.
-But there's a part of the story that isn't being told, and the gap between those two versions is where a lot of organizations are going to get hurt.
+But there's a part of the story that isn't being told, and the gap between those two versions is where a lot of organisations are going to get hurt.

 · 7 min read